typst-community/tytanic/docs/architecture.md

 # Library crate: `tytanic-filter`
 The filter crate contains the parsing and evaluation of test set expressions, generic over their test type.
 This was primarily moved out of the core crate to re-use it outside of Tytanic.
-This crate does not yet make SemVer guarnatees, but breaking changes are kept at a reasonable minimum.
+This crate does not yet make SemVer guarantees, but breaking changes are kept at a reasonable minimum.

 # Library crate: `tytanic-utils`
 The utils crate contains helpers which were used in both the core library and the binary.